jenslys/autovod/README.md

 # AutoVOD

-This script was created to record a broadcast from the Twitch and upload it on YouTube, in order to watch the stream later.
+This script was created to record a broadcast from Twitch and upload it on YouTube, in order to watch the stream later.
 Broadcasts are downloaded in best quality, no transcoding, and sent directly to youtube, meaning no video is stored on the disk and the stream is directly sent back to YouTube.
 The script checks if the provided broadcaster is live every 1 min.

 ## Installation